-Staff in the Enrollment Center, Financial Aid, Counseling, Career Center, Student Success Center, Learning Commons (library and technology support), Tutoring, Writing Center and the Alfred Lerner Veterans Center provide a strong support system for students.
+Our teams in the Enrollment Center, Financial Aid, Counseling, Career Center, Student Success Center, Learning Commons (Library, Tutoring, Testing Center, and technology support), Writing Center and the Alfred Lerner Veterans Center take pride in providing a strong support system for students throughout their college experience.

 The campus features the Jack, Joseph and Morton Mandel Humanities Center , which provides high performing students a collaborative, problem-based learning environment with a focus on leadership development and community engagement.
 Additionally, the campus houses the 600-seat Simon and Rose Mandel Theatre, Gallery East art gallery and Café 4250, a student-run restaurant (part of the College-wide Hospitality Management program).
 Students and community members can also enjoy a healthy lifestyle with a gymnasium, indoor and outdoor tracks, natatorium, dance studio, fitness center and massage therapy student clinic.

-With tremendous community support, a bond approval ushered in the first phase of campus renovations and upgrades this year.
-State-of-the-art classroom, laboratories, and advanced technology upgrades will support future generations.
-An outside work barn will benefit the high-performing Plant Science Program, along with the addition of a town center and improved green space.
+With tremendous community support, a bond approval ushered in campus renovations and upgrades that will support future generations of learning with state-of-the-art classroom, laboratories, and advanced technology upgrades.
+A town center and improved green space were also added.

 Directions to Campus: http://www.tri-c.edu/campuses-and-locations/eastern/directions-to-eastern-campus.html